fjwright/REDUCE-IDE/README.md

 * v1.11.1: The command `reduce-tagify-dir-recursively` fails on the REDUCE packages directory (at least on MS Windows) because the list of files is too long.
 Add a depth arg to `reduce--directory-files-recursively` to limit the recursion depth, which works around the problem.
 Handle errors better and improve tagging menu tooltips.
 * Update the manual.

+* v1.11.2: Update the default CSL REDUCE command on Microsoft Windows to preserve the current working directory.